JetBrains/Qodana/topics/vscode.md

 ## Configure Qodana
 {id="vs-code-configure-extension"}

-<link-summary>Learn how you can configure the Path Prefix and Full Path settings. </link-summary>
+<link-summary>Learn how you can configure the Path Prefix and Full Path settings in Visual Studio Code. </link-summary>

 Here is an overview of the **Qodana** configuration page.